alphagov/govuk-design-system/src/get-started/index.md

 2. All additions and modifications **must** meet the [contribution criteria](/community/contribution-criteria/).
 3. Components, patterns and styles **should** align to the [Government Design Principles](https://www.gov.uk/guidance/government-design-principles).
 4. Anyone **should** be able to contribute to the HM Land Registry Design System.
-5. New components, patterns and styles **could** be shared with GDS and merged into the GOV.UK Design System.
+5. Components, patterns and styles **could** be shared back up to GDS.

 ## Feedback